 JW Marriott Hotel Bed Bug Infestation Attorneys

 Don’t go up against a hotel or insurance company without competent, aggressive legal representation.
 At Whitney, LLP, we are highly experienced bed bug lawyers with an extensive track record of awards and settlements.
-We have already recovered millions of dollars for injury victims, and we are ready to dedicate ourselves to litigating or settling your bed bug claim.
+We have recovered millions of dollars for bed bug injury victims.
 Our goal is to maximize your financial recovery, relieving the burden of medical bills and property losses.
 To set up a free legal consultation, contact our law offices online, or call Whitney, LLP at (410) 583-8000 to talk to an attorney today.